lm-sys/RouteLLM/README.md

 Out of the box, RouteLLM supports 4 routers trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair.

-For most use-cases, **we recommend the `matrix_factorization` router** as we have evaluated it to be very strong and lightweight.
+For most use-cases, **we recommend the `mf` router** as we have evaluated it to be very strong and lightweight.

 The full list of routers:
 1. `sw_ranking`: Uses a weighted Elo calculation for routing, where each vote is weighted according to how similar it is to the user's prompt.
 2. `bert`: Uses a BERT classifier trained on the preference data.
 3. `causal_llm`: Uses a LLM-based classifier tuned on the preference data.
-4. `matrix_factorization`: Uses a matrix factorization model trained on the preference data.
+4. `mf`: Uses a matrix factorization model trained on the preference data.
 5. `random`: Randomly routes to either model.

 While these routers have been trained on the `gpt-4-1106-preview` and `mixtral-8x7b-instruct-v0.1` model pair, we have found that these routers generalize well to other strong and weak model pairs as well (see Section 4.4 of our paper).